What To Pack For Greece – Packing Lists For Every Season

 These suggestions are based on walking an average of at least 12-15 kms on a sightseeing day.
 I’m sure other ladies will have different preferences – please share them in the comments!

-Should I bring high heels to Greece?
+Can I wear high heels in Greece?

-Consider bringing a pair of wedges, platform shoes, or something similarly stylish.
+Instead of heels, you can consider bringing a pair of wedges, platform shoes, or something similar.
 Just make sure that they have a sturdy sole.
+Walking in Greece gets worse if you’ve had a cocktail or an ouzo too many!

 What to pack for the Greek islands in summer